DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-22 Narrative Tasks.md

 For each of these journal entries, we will need:
 - [ ] The content of the journal entry itself
 - [ ] The dialogue interaction that plays immediately after the player finishes reading the journal entry
-	- This interaction should consider the content of the journal entry itself.
+	- This interaction should directly relate to the content of the journal entry.